Shopify/graphql-design-tutorial/TUTORIAL.md

 ```

 It's worth noting that `collection` is still nullable even here, since if the
-provided ID doesn't represent a valid collection there is no collection to
+provided ID doesn't represent a valid collection, there is no collection to
 return.

 *Rule #23: Most payload fields for a mutation should be nullable, unless there